 02 Apr Free Short Story: Opportunity

-This is a little snippet that happens between the final scenes in Miss Mabel’s School for Girls.
-It takes place from Merrick’s POV, and was instrumental in informing the way I had Merrick and Bianca interact in Antebellum Awakening. (<– Get it right there if you haven’t already!)
+This is a little snippet of a short story that happens between the final scenes in Miss Mabel’s School for Girls.
+It takes place from Merrick’s POV, and was instrumental in informing the way I had Merrick and Bianca interact in Alkarra Awakening.

 Derek Black drew in a deep breath and looked over the vast stretch of Letum Wood.
 They soared into the sky, interrupting the horizon, looming as tall as the castle in the distant reaches.